Do you want a better relationship with your partner?

-This will more often get to a resolution, and no one walks away with hurt feelings, or having said or heard something that does permanent damage.
+This will more often get to a resolution, and no one walks away with hurt feelings or having said or heard something that does permanent damage.

-Do not refuse to compromise.
+Better relationships happen when we do not refuse to compromise.

 Do not have unrealistic expectations for your partner.

-If you do not take this hard look at yourself, and make this change, you are setting your relationship up for disappointment, and you partner for letting you down when they have done nothing wrong.
+If you do not take this hard look at yourself and make this change, you are setting your relationship up for disappointment and your partner for letting you down when they have done nothing wrong.

-While a few of these may feel like a lot of work on the front end, they will save you countless hours and issues on the back end, and throughout your relationship.
+While a few of these may feel like a lot of work on the front end, they will save you countless hours and issues on the back end and throughout your relationship.